yhtMinceraft1010X/liferay-portal/modules/etl/talend/README.markdown

      osgi.bundles.defaultStartLevel=4
      osgi.bundlefile.limit=200
      osgi.framework.extensions=org.talend.osgi.lib.loader
+     ```

-5. Copy the `com.liferay.talend`, `com.liferay.talend.common` and
+5. Copy the `com.liferay.talend`, `com.liferay.talend.common`, and
 `com.liferay.talend.runtime` folders from your local

     `$USER_HOME/.m2/repository/com/liferay/` to

     `$STUDIO_ROOT/configuration/.m2/repository/com/liferay/`

-    Now start the Studio, and you should be able to see new components on palette under `Business/Liferay` category.
+6. Start Studio, and you'll see new components on the palette under `Business/Liferay` category.

-6. There is a bug in Talend Open Studio which requires you to manually add the component dependency and runtime artifacts to the job's classpath in order to be able to run the job with a custom component.
+7. There is a bug in Talend Open Studio which requires you to add
+   the component dependency and runtime artifacts manually to the job's classpath so you can run the job with a custom component.

     See bug report: https://community.talend.com/t5/Design-and-Development/Component-definition-is-not-added-to-the-job-s-classpath-in/m-p/49285/highlight/true#M15736

     Alternative workaround:
-    ```

     1. Right mouse click on `.Java` project or if you use TOS 7.0.1+ the project
         called `LOCAL_PROJECT_$ActualJobName$` in `Navigator` view

     2. Maven -> Update Project

     3. Uncheck "Offline" and run Update
-    ```

 ## Reloading components in Talend Studio after codebase changed

-If component codebase is changed and user wants latest version, user should reload generated JARs to Talend Studio.
+If the component codebase is changed and you want the latest version,
+reload the generated JARs to Talend Studio.
 It is similar to initial component
 registration:

-1. Shutdown Talend Studio
+1. Shut down Talend Studio.

-2. In the `configuration` folder, remove any folders which start their names with `org.eclipse`.
+2. In the `configuration` folder, remove any folders with names starting
+   with `org.eclipse`.

-3. From the root folder of the project, `liferay-portal/modules/etl/talend/`, execute `mvn clean install` to rebuild and publish the components to Maven repo.
+3. From the root folder of the project, `liferay-portal/modules/etl/talend/`, execute
+   `mvn clean install` to rebuild and publish the components to Maven repo.

-4. Now copy the new version of component definition bundle into `$STUDIO_ROOT/plugins`
+4. Copy the new version of the component definition bundle into `$STUDIO_ROOT/plugins`.

 	```sh
 	$ cp [liferay-portal/modules/etl/talend]/talend-definition/target/com.liferay.talend.definition-x.y.z-SNAPSHOT.jar \